-- the Board makes the checks and controls that it judges appropriate at any time of the year.
-It may obtain any documents that it judges useful for carrying out its mission; - Executive Management submits its annual operating objectives for the year ahead and, periodically, its long-term strategic projects to the Board; - Executive Management periodically presents a report to the Board on the status and the running of Company affairs, which is drawn up in the conditions requested by the Board.
+- Executive Management submits its annual operating objectives for the year ahead and, periodically, its long-term strategic projects to the Board; - Executive Management periodically presents a report to the Board on the status and the running of Company affairs, which is drawn up in the conditions requested by the Board.
 The report includes the presentation of the Group's quarterly and half-yearly consolidated financial statements.
-The Board examines and approves the Group's halfyearly consolidated financial statements; - within three months of the closing the financial year, the Executive Management presents the Company's annual financial statements, the Group's consolidated financial statements and its report on the financial year just ended to the Board.
+The Board examines and approves the Group's half-yearly consolidated financial statements; - within three months of the closing of the financial year, the Executive Management presents the Company's annual financial statements, the Group's consolidated financial statements and its report on the financial year just ended to the Board.
 The Board settles those financial statements, and the terms of its management report, which will be presented at the annual Shareholders' General Meeting.